g-leech/argmin-gravitas/pages/research.md

 <ol>
     <!-- 1 -->
     <li class="footnote" id="fn:1">
-    	<i>Read if</i>: you want to know what government actions worked in the pandemic.
-You're curious about what it takes to outdo standard epidemiology.
-You want to see what computer scientists do when they attack en masse.<br><br>
+    	<i>Read if</i>: you want to know what government moves worked in the first wave of the pandemic.
+You want to see how sensitive results are.
+You want to see what computer scientists can do when they attack en masse.<br><br>
     	<!--  -->
     	<!-- <i>My contribution</i>: I did most of the writeup, the policy stuff, and the limitations. -->
 	</li>